dtaht/rtod/README.md

 Test on a small scale, first.
 Make absolutely sure nothing escapes.

-rtod uses the unallocated fc::/8 ULA address space to do its damage.

-# Uses - standalone
+# Uses: standalone

-rtod's defaults are enough to mildly stress out most mesh networks
+rtod's defaults are enough to mildly stress out most mesh networks.
- - 256 routes, lasting 600 seconds, but generally do no damage.
+It adds 256 routes for lasting 600 seconds.
+This generally does no damage.

-The default is useful for reliably repeating routing behaviors that are expected and normal.
+The default is useful for reliably repeating routing behaviors that are expected and normal, and observing metric evolution elsewhere.

 ## rtod -r 1024